 Warranty

-UPPAbaby has only 2-year warranty from the original date of purchase and you have to be the original owner.
-Here is more information on the warranty.
+The UPPAbaby has only a 2-year warranty from the original date of purchase and you have to be the original owner.

 Available colors

-For 2013 UPPAbaby Cruz is available in five colors: red, gray and yellow, gray and light blue, gray and purple, and black.
+The UPPAbaby Cruz is available in five colors: red, gray, and yellow, gray and light blue, gray and purple, and black.
 All of the strollers have a silver frame.
 I usually include a link to a comparison chart, but unfortunately, I was unable to find one for UPPAbaby.
 I will put one together when I have time.

 Accessories